60th Anniversary of the SMBS & 11th EFLM Symposium for Balkan Region

 during numerous activities of the Society

 The SMBS celebrated its 58th anniversary in new offices with guests from organizations to whose work it has contributed and which have aided its work – Dean and professors of the University School of Pharmacy in Belgrade, Director of the Chamber ofBio chemists of Ser bia, Director of the Chamber of Pharmacists of Serbia, President of the Pharma ceutical Association of Serbia, and many representatives of the clinical laboratory industry.
 During this gathering, Executive Director and long time President, Prof Dr Nada Majkić-Singh re min ded the guests about the Society's beginnings and growth.
-Also, on this occasion, the Society's renewed web page was presented (http://www.dmbj.org.rs) by the newly elected President Dr Zorica Šumarac, emphasizing that it will improve and facilitate communication with members through numerous new contents.
+Also, on this occasion, the Society's renewed web page was presented (https://www.dmbj.org.rs) by the newly elected President Dr Zorica Šumarac, emphasizing that it will improve and facilitate communication with members through numerous new contents.
 After more than half a century of fruitful work, the SMBS continues to be the leader and support for clinical laboratory professionals in Serbia.

 SECOND ANNOUNCEMENT BCLF 2013